efrecon/docker-images/chafa/README.md

 To use these Docker images, you will have to bind-mount your current directory and probably respect user and group permissions.
-For example, the following command would perform let you display any image present in your current directory or below, if you replaced the `--help` with the relative path to an image.
+For example, the following command would let you display any image present in your current directory or below, if you replaced the `--help` with the relative path to an image.

 ```console
 docker run \